course-details-portlet

 Mandatory work requirements: Exercises are delivered individually.
 All exercises must be approved to have the project delivered and evaluated.

 The project is carried out in groups.
-Different grades can be awarded to members of the same group.
+Individual assessment of the project can be given.
 The project is presented in groups.
 All group members must contribute to the presentation.
 Attendance is mandatory at all convened group meetings and at the presentation.

 Specific conditions